 Once we confirmed your delivery date and the registration of your new vehicle, you will need to arrange your vehicle insurance.

-You are responsible for arranging your own insurance on the vehicle.
+For vehicles not on a Complete Care package, you are responsible for arranging your own insurance on the vehicle.
 This must be a fully comprehensive insurance policy and the hirer obtaining finance must be the main policy holder on the insurance certificate.

 Please note that for business contract hire and personal contract hire agreements, the finance company is the registered owner and keeper of the vehicle.